 Further, delivery of an instrument is essential whether the instrument is payable to bearer or order for effecting the negotiation.
 The delivery must be voluntary, and the object of delivery should be to pass the property in the instrument to the person to whom it is delivered.
 The delivery can be, actual or constructive.
 Actual delivery takes place when the instrument changes hand physically.
-Constructive delivery takes place when the instrument is delivered to the agent, clerk or servant of the indorsee on his behalf or when the indorser, after indorsement, holds the instrument as an agent of the indorsee.
+Constructive delivery takes place when the instrument is delivered to the agent, clerk or servant of the indorsee on his behalf or when the indorsee.